Download a free guide on heart failure and treatment options

 If you are found to be a candidate for a heart transplant, the next step is to have your information entered into the national database waiting list.

 Penn Medicine is a leader in heart transplant surgery, performing almost 1,500 heart transplants since 1987.
-We are the largest heart transplant program in the region, and top three in the nation.
+We are the largest heart transplant program in the region.
 Our expert cardiology team provides support and care from evaluation though heart transplant recovery.

 After your heart transplantation, you will be in the care of the medical team in the Surgical Intensive Care Unit.
 It is important to know what post-surgery recovery entails.
 Penn Medicine prepares you with the information you need.